How Fiberglass Conduit Optimizes Your Project’s Performance and Cuts Costs

 Fiberglass Conduit Saves Money by Making Installation Quicker

-Lightweight, yet durable fiberglass conduit is easy to cut and transport.
+Lightweight, durable, customizable fiberglass conduit is easy to cut and transport.
 In fact, fiberglass conduit has been used on many challenging installations to shave time off an installation and save money, including the Monterey Bay Coast Guard Pier, located between Fisherman’s Wharf and Cannery Row, along the San Carlos Beach Park in Monterey, California.
-The installation, which involved retrofitting the pier’s PVC-coated steel conduit, was made far easier with the lighter-weight fiberglass material—enabling the contractor to complete the job quicker and on budget.
+The installation, which involved retrofitting the pier’s PVC-coated steel conduit, was made far easier with the lighter-weight fiberglass material – enabling the contractor to complete the job quicker and on budget.

 A Smarter Conduit Choice